top of page

 What do you feed your birds?

 Our birds free range during the day and sleep in well-ventilated coops at night.
-Free range can be a misleading marketing term, but for us, it's a large area protected by an electric netting fence for the chickens.
-This is more to keep predators out than keep the chickens in (most can fly right over it).
-Our ducks also enjoy a large area for grazing.
+Free range can be a misleading marketing term, but for us, it's a large area protected by an electric fence for the chickens.
+This is more to keep predators out than to keep the chickens in (our chickens can hop through and over it).
+Our ducks and geese enjoy weeding the gardens and sneaking tomatoes.
 Therefore, a large portion of everyone's diet consists of plants and bugs naturally growing on the side of Signal Mountain.
-We supplement with high quality feed, supplements, and garden scraps.
+We supplement with soy-free, certified organic feed from New Country Organics (check out the ingredients here) .

 Why are the egg shells different colors?